Canop/broot/README.md

 ![size](doc/20181215-only-folders-with-size.png)

 To toggle size display, you usually hit `:s`.
+Sizes are computed in the background, you don't have to wait for them when you navigate.

 ### Never lose track of file hierarchy while you fuzzy search: